DecipherNow/ansible-playbooks/roles/ecs_secrets/vars/README.md

-Create a `main.yml` file in this folder that looks like...
+Create a `main.yml` file in this folder that looks like the following:

 ``` yaml
 ---